-As a public company, we will be required to maintain internal control over financial reporting and to report any material weaknesses in such internal control.
-Section 404 of the Sarbanes-Oxley Act requires that we evaluate and determine the effectiveness of our internal control over financial reporting and, beginning with our second annual report following the offering, which will be for our fiscal year ending December 31, 2022, provide a management report on internal control over financial reporting.
+As a public company, we are required to maintain internal control over financial reporting and to report any material weaknesses in such internal control.
+Section 404 of the Sarbanes-Oxley Act requires that we evaluate and determine the effectiveness of our internal control over financial reporting and, beginning with our second annual report following our IPO, which will be for our fiscal year ending December 31, 2022, provide a management report on internal control over financial reporting.
 The Sarbanes-Oxley Act also requires that our management report on internal control over financial reporting be attested to by our independent registered public accounting firm, to the extent we are no longer an "emerging growth company," as defined by the JOBS Act.
 We do not expect to have our independent registered public accounting firm attest to our management report on internal control over financial reporting for so long as we are an emerging growth company.

 We are in the process of designing and implementing the internal control over financial reporting required to comply with this obligation, which will be time consuming, costly and complex.
-Prior to the completion of the offering, we have been a private company with limited accounting personnel and other resources to address our internal control over financial reporting.
-In preparation of our financial statements to meet the requirements of the offering, we determined that a material weakness in our internal control over financial reporting relating to the lack of accounting and supervisory personnel that possessed an appropriate level of technical accounting experience and training, and their lack of supervision over third party service providers in areas such as bookkeeping, financial controlling, and financial statement preparation existed during each of the years ended December 31, 2018 and December 31, 2019 and was unremediated as of December 31, 2019.
+Prior to the completion of our IPO in February 2021, we were a private company with limited accounting personnel and other resources to address our internal control over financial reporting.
+In preparation of our financial statements to meet the requirements of the offering, we determined that a material weakness in our internal control over financial reporting relating to the lack of accounting and supervisory personnel that possessed an appropriate level of technical accounting experience and training, and their lack of supervision over third party service providers in areas such as bookkeeping, financial controlling, and financial statement preparation existed during each of the years ended December 31, 2018, December 31, 2019 and December 31, 2020 and was unremediated as of June 30, 2021.
 As a result of the material weakness, management failed to identify material misstatements in various areas including accounting for external research and development expenditures and related accruals and prepayments, share-based compensation and governmental grants.
-We have used the assistance of the aforemention outside advisors with expertise in these matters to assist us in the preparation of our financial statements and in our compliance with SEC reporting obligations related to the offering, and we expect to continue to do so while we remediate this material weakness.
+We have used the assistance of the aforementioned outside advisors with expertise in these matters to assist us in the preparation of our financial statements and in our compliance with SEC reporting obligations related to this offering, our IPO, and annual report and we expect to continue to do so while we remediate this material weakness.